geshan/geshan.github.com/posts/2022-07-23-javascript-return-multiple-values.md

 ```
 If you notice the square brackets `[fullName, age]`, that is the destructuring part which makes naming the values on the first and second index of the array possible.
 So in the above code, the value on the first index is named `fullName` and the value in the second one is named `age`.
 These two well-defined variables make it very easy to understand the multiple values returned by the `getPersonalData` function.

  If you want to get unique values from an array you can try [JavaScript set](/blog/2021/12/javascript-set/).
-In the process, you can also learn about other [javascript array functions](/blog/2021/03/javascript-array-functions/) like map, filter, and find.
+In the process, you can also learn about other [JavaScript array functions](/blog/2021/03/javascript-array-functions/) like map, filter, and find.
 The next section will include the same result with an object to return multiple values from a function.

 ## Return multiple values using an object